-There is a delay of B samples between logical time and the appearance of audio output.

-Most computer music software computes audio in blocks.
-This is done to increase the efficiency of individual audio operations (such as Csound's unit generators and Max/MSP and Pd's tilde objects).
-Each unit generator or tilde object incurs overhead each time it is called, equal to perhaps twenty times the cost of computing one sample on average.
-If the block size is one, this means an overhead of 2,000%; if it is sixty-four (as in Pd by default), the overhead is only some 30%.
-3.3 Control streams Control computations may come from a variety of sources, both internal and external to the overall computation.
+3.3 Control streams

+Control computations may come from a variety of sources, both internal and external to the overall computation.
 Examples of internally engendered control computations include sequencing (in which control computations must take place at pre-determined times) or feature detection of the audio output (for instance, watching for zero crossings in a signal).
-Externally engendered ones may come from input devices such as MIDI controllers, the mouse and keyboard, ethernet packets, and so on.
-In any case, they may occur at irregular intervals, unlike audio samples which correspond to a steadily ticking sample clock.
+Externally engendered ones may come from input devices such as MIDI controllers, the mouse and keyboard, network packets, and so on.
+In any case, control computations may occur at irregular intervals, unlike audio samples which correspond to a steadily ticking sample clock.

 We will need a way of describing how information flows between control and audio computations, which we will base on the notion of a control stream.
 This is simply a collection of numbers-possibly empty-that appear as a result of control computations, whether regularly or irregularly spaced in logical time.
-The simplest possible control stream has no information other than a time sequence: $$\dots, t[0], t[1], t[2], \dots,$$ in units of audio samples.
-We require to be sorted in nondecreasing order:
+The simplest possible control stream has no information other than a time sequence:

+$$\dots, t[0], t[1], t[2], \dots$$

+Although the time values are best given in units of samples, their values aren't quantized; they may be arbitrary real numbers.
+We do require them to be sorted in nondecreasing order:

-$$\cdots \le t[0] \le t[1] \le t[2] \le \cdots$$ We don't insist, though, that the t[n] be integers.
+$$\dots \le t[0] \le t[1] \le t[2] \le \dots$$

 Each item in the list is called an event.

 Control streams may be shown graphically in Figure 3.3.
-A number line shows time and a sequence of arrows point to the times associated with each event.
+A number line shows time and a sequence of arrows points to the times associated with each event.
 The control stream shown has no data (it is a time sequence).
 If we want to show data in the control stream we will write it at the base of each arrow.

-A numeric control stream. is one that contains one number per time point, so that it appears as a sequence of ordered pairs: $$\dots, (t[0], x[0]), (t[1], x[1]), \dots,$$ where the t[n] are the time points and the x[n] are the signal's values at those times.
+A numeric control stream. is one that contains one number per time point, so that it appears as a sequence of ordered pairs:

+$$\dots, (t[0], x[0]), (t[1], x[1]), \dots,$$

+where the t[n] are the time points and the x[n] are the signal's values at those times.